COVID-19 Safety Protocols

 We have always gone the extra mile when it comes to keeping our office sparkling clean!
-We now have taken our cleaning and infection control measures even further with new protocols!
+Since the onset of the COVID-19 pandemic, we now have taken our cleaning and infection control measures even further with new protocols!

 PPE for You & Us

 PPE has and remains to be mandatory for all procedures in our office.
-In addition to wearing face masks and gloves like we normally do, we will now also be wearing face shields, scrub caps and disposable protective gowns.
+In addition to wearing face masks and gloves like we normally do, we also wear face shields, scrub caps and disposable protective gowns.
 You may also notice our front team members and office staff also wearing PPE; this is to ensure the safety of anyone who enters the office.

 Pre-Screening Text Message